-Once an allegation of a violation of this Policy has been made and if it is determined that a faculty member, staff member/employee or student knowingly made a false or dishonest accusation of unlawful sexual harassment, discrimination and/or retaliation, or knowingly provided false information in the course of an investigation of such a complaint, such conduct will be grounds for disciplinary action up to and including discharge in the case of a staff member/employee, expulsion in the case of a student, and dismissal for cause in the case of a faculty member governed by Article IX of the Constitution.
+Once an allegation of a violation of this Policy has been made and if it is determined that a faculty member, staff member/employee or student knowingly made a false or dishonest accusation of unlawful sex-based harassment, discrimination and/or retaliation, or knowingly provided false information in the course of an investigation of such a Complaint, such conduct will be grounds for disciplinary action, up to and including discharge in the case of a staff member/employee, expulsion in the case of a student, and dismissal for cause in the case of a faculty member governed by Article IX of the Constitution.
+The determination of false allegations will not be based solely on the determination of whether sex-based harassment, discrimination and/or retaliation occurred.

-Federal Timely Warning Obligations
+Federal Timely Warning Obligations / Personally Identifiable Information

 Parties reporting sexual assault, domestic violence, dating violence, and/or stalking should be aware that under the Clery Act, University administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to members of the campus community.
-The University will ensure that a Complainant's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the potential danger.
+The University will ensure personally identifiable information obtained in the course of complying with Title IX is not disclosed (except if having obtained prior written consent or when the information is disclosed to the parent of a minor), while still providing enough information for community members to make safety decisions in light of the potential danger.